 Our governing laws

-The Northern Land Council remains the paramount body through which the Aboriginal people of the Top End make their voices heard on issues which impact upon their land, seas and communities.
+The NLC remains the paramount body through which the Aboriginal people of the Top End make their voices heard on issues which impact upon their land, seas and communities.
 The Land Rights Act continues to be the strongest foundation on which to build social, cultural and economic growth for Traditional Owners.

 The NLC is a body corporate established under the Land Rights Act and a Native Title Representative Body recognised under the Native Title Act 1993.